-Whilst marketed very differently to Tinder with its “double opt in” for women, (who have to swipe on a match they like first, then message their match first to confirm, “empowering them” in the decision making process,) the reality is women already “opt in” with the right swipe, messaging first to “opt in again” doesn’t really add any value.
+Whilst the Bumble App is marketed very differently to Tinder, with its “double opt in” for women, (who have to swipe on a match they like first, then message their match first to confirm, “empowering them” in the decision making process,) the reality is women already “opt in” with the right swipe on Tinder!
+Messaging first to “opt in again” doesn’t really add any value.
 In fact most guys enjoy bumble as the “Sit back and let the women do the work” app!!!

-The redeeming feature is the app marketing does appeal to those looking for something more serious than Tinder, so even though the app doesn’t offer anything new (Bumble BFF and Bumble Biz aside) the users are a bit more serious and you generally get a better experience.
+The redeeming feature is the app marketing does appeal to those looking for something more serious than Tinder, so even though the dating app doesn’t offer anything new (Bumble BFF and Bumble Biz aside) the users are a bit more serious and you generally get a better experience.
 Although leading the market in claims to be the best dating app it’s not our top pic.

-Unquestionably the Granddaddy of the online dating world (if you’re ignoring those pages in newspapers where you look for someone who likes long walks on the beach etc) Match.com has been the go-to for singletons finding love – years before even Tinder.
+Unquestionably the Granddaddy of the online dating world (if you’re ignoring those pages in newspapers where you look for someone who likes long walks on the beach etc) Match.com and its accompanying app have been the go-to for singletons finding love – years before even Tinder.
 So, in that sense, what you get from Match as a bare minimum is years of working experience and positive feedback from over a decade worth of customers.

 However, there is a correlation between the age of the site and the age of its customers.
 Match is definitely known for having an older user basis, and as a result, you’re expected to pay a bit more than usual to use the service – £29.99 for 1 month.